ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

     unit identifiers in definite units in the installed unit database would be obligated to also record this hash.

-    Unfortunately, even under this scheme, it is still necessary to allocate uniques to indefinite unit identifiers in GHC, which is probably most conveniently done in the current scheme.
-    In particular, for any equality test on unit identifiers, where one unit identifier is not associated with an external hash, it would be necessary to do the comparison through GHC-computed uniques.
-However, when testing for equality over unit identities equipped with hashes, we can short-circuit this logic.
+    Unfortunately, even under this scheme, Cabal's provided hash cannot be used to allocate uniques for equality testing: what if we check for equality between an identifier equipped with a hash, and one without it?
+See below for more on how to avoid this problem.

 Flattened unit identifiers
     The current design represents ``UnitId``\s as a tree data structure in all situations.
-It would be nice to avoid loading these trees into memory when they are not necessary, e.g., when compiling a definite library (where we do not ever need to perform substitutions over the unit identifier.)
+It would be nice to avoid loading these trees into memory when they are not necessary, e.g., when compiling a definite library (where we do not ever need to perform substitutions over the unit identifier); in those cases, we simply use the ``Unique`` from the abbreviated unit identifier string.

     However, a similar difficulty arises to deferred hashing: what if we need to compare an abbreviated unit identifier with a full one.
-There are a few ways to solve this problem:
+Here are two non-solutions:

     1. If we deleted the hash entirely, we will need to consult the installed unit database to get the expanded form of the